 - Sound security and compliance

-- Intelligent patient-to-provider matching (based on skills, certifications, locations, and more)
+- Intelligent client-to-provider matching (based on skills, certifications, locations, and more)

 - Real-time scheduling

-- Seamless access to key information (e.g. appointment details, patient preferences, and resources)
+- Seamless access to key information (e.g. appointment details, client preferences, and resources)

 - Data collection and analysis